whiplashoo/patterns_canvas/README.md

 <img width="30%" src="https://user-images.githubusercontent.com/9117427/122357856-c42a9d00-cf5c-11eb-9578-a8f96f723ea1.jpg"/>
 </p>

-It is also in the Roadmap to allow for selecting the number of `Pattern` features to use (e.g. draw only 5 diagonal stripes).
+It's also in the Roadmap to allow for selecting the number of `Pattern` features to use (e.g. draw only 5 diagonal stripes).